BlakeFrei/campaign-learn.en/help/acs/managing-processes-and-data/gdpr/gdpr-execute-requests.md

 ---
-title: How to execute GDPR requests in ACS
+title: How to execute GDPR requests
 seo-title: How to execute GDPR requests in ACS
 description: In Adobe Campaign privacy requests are executed by workflows.
 This video describes which workflows access and delete requests and what happens when they are executed.
 seo-description: In Adobe Campaign privacy requests are executed by workflows.
 This video describes which workflows access and delete requests and what happens when they are executed.